student-id-22030001/course-project-genai/README.md

 # Video & Audio QA System

-This repository contains the code for a Video/Audio QA (Question Answering) System built with Streamlit.
+This repository contains the code for a Video and Audio QA (Question Answering) System built with Streamlit.
 The system is designed to provide an interactive interface for users to ask questions about videos and receive answers.

 ## Directory Structure